Setup your Radar

 - Full sensor documentation: OmniPreSense Support

-- More help: TROUBLESHOOTING.md or Discord
+- More help: DEBUGGING.md or Discord

 Maintenance #